jmon828/SOC-Automation-Lab/Part 2: Installing Application and Virtual Machine Setup/Installing Applications and Virtual Machine Setup.md

 # Objective:
-Using Steven’s (MyDFIR) as guidance - we will be install applications and Setting up our own Virtual Machines by the end of this section we should have:<br/>
+Using <a href="https://www.youtube.com/watch?v=YxpUx0czgx4&list=PLYHfX1HJ8dv8RVatf6ULT1Ga5RaLMWreQ&index=7"> Steven’s (MyDFIR) Video</a> as guidance - we will be installing applications and setting up our own Virtual Machines by the end of this section we should have:<br/>

 <ul>